RuiRomano/pbip-demo-agentic-mcp/.kb/templateReport/instructions.md

     - Add the date column from the Calendar table
     - Only one column

-    Example of the JSON to include:
+    Example of the JSON to modify:

     ```json
     {